exokitxr/exokit/docs/magicleap.md

 #### `browser.magicleap.RequestDepthPopulation(populateDepth : Boolean)`

 Sets whether the render loop will populate the depth buffer from the meshing system at the start of a frame.
-If want natural AR occlusion without messing with mesh data, this is the easiest option.
+If you want natural AR occlusion without messing with mesh data, this is the easiest option.

 The way this works is that the main framebuffer of your `<canvas>` (framebuffer `0`) will have its depth component pre-rendered at the start of every frame using the unmodified WebVR/WebXR viewport and matrices.